 Downloading a client library with push support

-Ably’s Smart Notifications offers a less intrusive and more effective way to notify your users with native iOS, Android and browser notifications.
+Ably’s Smart Notifications will offer a less intrusive and more effective way to notify your users with native iOS, Android and browser notifications.
 Instead of delivering “dumb” push notifications to your users when you wish to get their attention, Ably allows you to deliver messages based on a user’s connection state, their active device and their current context within your application.
 This means you can send less but more effective notifications to your users.
 Find out more.

 How do Smart Notifications work?